 Set your size and portability target

-- If you travel often, prioritize something you can hold comfortably for long stretches.
+- If you travel often, focus on something you can hold comfortably for long stretches.

-- If you write a lot or read documents, a larger display usually helps—just don’t ignore the weight.
+- If you write a lot or read documents, a larger display usually helps—just don’t overlook the weight.

 -